 Amenity Analytics is the industry leader in providing insights from unstructured text by using Natural Language Processing (NLP) assisted by Artificial Intelligence (AI) and Machine Learning (ML).
 Amenity’s NLP system is a sector-agnostic, language-dependent tool for quantitative text analysis that is deployed across the financial services industry and beyond.

-Transcript text provided by S&P Global Market Intelligence.
+This communication does not represent investment advice.
+Transcript text provided by FACTSET and S&P Global Market Intelligence.

 Copyright ©2019 Amenity Analytics.